jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 ## Summary

-In this guide, we learned how to create a Spring Boot application using Spring’s Cache Abstraction backed by VMware GemFire using the *Look-Aside Caching* pattern in our application service methods.
+In this guide, we learned how to create a Spring Boot application using Spring’s Cache Abstraction backed by [vmware-gemfire-name] using the *Look-Aside Caching* pattern in our application service methods.
 We further enhanced the caching ability of our application with ***Near Caching***.